gutzy/pixel-editor/STRUCTURE.md

 * Canvas Action: runs on a Canvas class instance, receives `canvas` as the first argument

-So for example, if you are authoring a tool, and you want to run an action on the canvas, you can draw a 10x10 pixels square around where you click like this, implementing a basic square stamp tool:
+So for example, if you are authoring a tool, and you want to run an action on the canvas, you can draw a black 10x10 pixels square around where you click like this, implementing a very basic square stamp tool:
 ```ecmascript 6
 import DrawRect from '../actions/canvas/DrawRect';